 Every collector knows there is no better way to learn than to handle porcelain and learning about what we sell has improved the enjoyment of all those of us who work here.
 Several of the items have found their way into the Museum collections and can be seen in the galleries, but, owing to display and storage limitations our collections policy is quite strict and from time to time we obtain items of interest and rarity in areas in which we have representations.

-If you have any Royal Worcester pots in your attic or the back of your cupboards that you no longer need and would be happy to donate for sale in our shop do, please, bring them with you next time you visit the Museum.
+If you’ve had a clear out during lockdown and have any Royal Worcester pots in your attic or the back of your cupboards that you no longer need and would be happy to donate for sale in our shop do, please, bring them with you next time you visit the Museum.
+Our current opening times are available here.
 No matter how big or small they are, our visitors delight in buying a piece of Royal Worcester to take with them, so we can guarantee they go to a good home, as endorsed by one lady’s answer to the question in a recent survey ‘What was the favourite part of your visit?’ said: “Buying my own piece of Royal Worcester to take home!”.